Learned, Lagged, LLM-splained: LLM Responses to End User Security Questions: Findings

-\paragraph{Pattern 3: \IndirectResponses.} Previous works have shown that users exhibit short attention spans while reading online \cite{Schade2018, Nielsen1996, Nielsen1997} so starting responses with facts that user already knows (inferred from the question), generic, or encouraging/patronizing statements (for e.g., “That's a great question!
-It's important to feel secure about your passwords.") could lose user attention.
-We call this form of indirectness \textit{LLM-splaining}.
-All three models LLM-splained on numerous occasions (260 times).
-Below is an example of the first sentence of the GPT response to the question “Can I trust Google password manager?”: \begin{quote} Google Password Manager is a feature offered by Google that stores and manages passwords for various websites and applications. \end{quote}
+\paragraph{3) \IndirectResponses.} Users tend to have short attention spans when reading online \cite{Schade2018, Nielsen1996, Nielsen1997}, making it important for responses to be direct and relevant.
+However, LLMs frequently begin with information already implied by the question or with generic, encouraging, or patronizing statements—such as “That’s a great question!” or “It’s important to feel secure about your passwords.”
+We refer to this indirect style as LLM-splaining.
+All three models exhibited this behavior frequently, with 260 recorded instances.
+For example, in response to “Can I trust Google Password Manager?”, GPT began with: \begin{footnotesize}\textit{“Google Password Manager is a feature offered by Google that stores and manages passwords for various websites and applications."}\end{footnotesize}

-\paragraph{Pattern 4: \ResponsesGearedTowardsDevelopers.} All the models presented solutions and facts that were too advanced for end-users on some occasions.

-For phishing-related questions their solutions included implementing DKIM and DMARC, using password-cracking tools to recover passwords, and setting up Okta for organization instead of single-user instances.
-For the question “how can phishing be prevented?" see the excerpt from the LLaMA's response below: